Drumstick Masala curry recipe | Mulakkada masala kura

 Serving ideas for Drumstick masala curry

-Its amazing blend of flavors with a peanutty, spicy, and creamy taste is a perfect side dish to pair with any kind of Indian flatbreads or rice dishes.
+Its amazing blend of flavors with a peanutty, spicy, and creamy taste is a perfect side dish to pair with any kind of Indian flatbread or rice dish.
 Listing some ideas below:

 How to eat drumsticks?